regosen/get_cover_art/README.md

 _Pro Tip:_ You can run with `--test` first, then browse/prune the downloaded artwork, then run again with `--no_download` to embed only the artwork you didn't prune.

+#### Using external art sources

-The external-art options allow you to default to embedding local folder art.
+The external-art options allow you to fall back on local folder art.
 Some other scraping systems may have created cover art: for instance, some Kodi scrapers create a "cover.jpg" image in each album directory.